carlosCharz/springbootjunit4/README.md

 # JUnit 4 Tests in Spring Boot project

 Demo Spring Boot project with JUnit 4 Tests.
-It includes integration and unit tests.
-Tests for: rest controller class, service class and simple class.
+It includes integration test (for controller) and unit tests (for service and simple class).

 ## Technologies